Skip to main content

 Full disk encryption

 If you're planning on securing data on your local device, you could choose to just encrypt a few important files, or you could encrypt everything on the computer.
-“Full disk encryption ” is the term for encrypting everything.
+“Full disk encryption” is the term for encrypting everything.
 It's usually safer (and often easier) to use full disk encryption than to manage just a few individually encrypted files.
 If you encrypt individual files, your computer might make temporary unencrypted copies of those files without you noticing.
 And some software might keep some unencrypted records about your use of your computer.
-Apple's OS X, Linux, and some versions of Windows all have built-in full disk encryption, but it is usually not turned on by default.
+Apple's macOS, Linux, and some versions of Windows all have built-in full disk encryption, but it is usually not turned on by default.

 Man-in-the-middle attack

 As an example, suppose you believe you were speaking to your friend, Bahram, via encrypted instant messenger.
-To check it's really him, you ask him to tell you the city where you first met.
+To check if it's really him, you ask him to tell you the city where you first met.
 "Istanbul" comes the reply.
 That's correct!
 Unfortunately, without you or Bahram knowing, someone else online has been intercepting all your communications.
 When you first connected to Bahram, you actually connected to this person, and she, in turn, connected to Bahram.
 When you think you are asking Bahram a question, she receives your message, relays the question to Bahram, receives his answer back, and then sends it to you.
 Even though you think you are communicating securely with Bahram, you are, in fact, only communicating securely with the spy, who is also communicating securely to Bahram!
 This is the man-in-the-middle attack.

 Wear leveling